Emigrating from Ireland to the UK

-- An Advice Session, in which your IAS lawyer will generally provide advice on your case, check your eligibility, verify you meet the criteria for your chosen visa and/or advise you on which visa best suits you.
-Your lawyer will also tell you which documents you need to submit with your application.
+- An Advice Session, in which your IAS advisor will generally provide advice on your case, check your eligibility, verify you meet the criteria for your chosen visa and/or advise you on which visa best suits you.
+Your expert will also tell you which documents you need to submit with your application.
 The IAS Advice Session is also untimed, meaning you have as long as it takes to iron out your query.

 - The Application Package is a full, comprehensive break down of every aspect of your application.
-Your IAS lawyer can even take over your application for you and provide you with a Letter of Recommendation to the US authorities to support your visa claim.
+Your IAS specialist can even take over your application for you and provide you with a Letter of Recommendation to the US authorities to support your visa claim.

 - The Fast-Track Application Package is applicable to those who need an urgent verdict on their visa application.
-Your IAS immigration lawyer can meet you face to face, over the phone or via Skype in under 24 hours to help get your application on the way as fast as possible.
+Your IAS immigration expert can meet you face to face, over the phone or via Skype in under 24 hours to help get your application on the way as fast as possible.